Hatthaka of Alavi: Death and attainments

 Hastaka finally achieved the state of an Anāgāmi and was reborn in the Avṛha heaven in the Pure Abodes.
 As a deity, he once tried to visit the Buddha, but collapsed and was unable to stand upright.
 The Buddha recommended that he assume a more gross physical form, after which he was able to regain his composure.

 Hastaka informed the Buddha that in this world, he was constantly surrounded by devas who wished to learn the Dharma from him.
-He also stated that he had passed away with three regrets:
+He also stated that he had died with three regrets: